scionproto-contrib/http-proxy/README.md

 This repository contains modules that support an HTTP(S) proxy for SCION.
 One can build their own Go implementation or use existing frameworks, e.g., [Caddy server to build upon](#caddy-plugins).

+This project is supported by the [NGI Zero Entrust program](https://nlnet.nl/project/SCION-proxy/) established by [NLnet](https://nlnet.nl/).

 ## Caddy plugins

 The [caddy-scion](https://github.com/scionproto-contrib/caddy-scion) repository contains an instantiation of the HTTP proxy in the form of Caddy modules.